Janis Carter: Career

 After moving to Hollywood, she appeared in over 30 films beginning in 1941 for 20th Century Fox, MGM, Columbia, and RKO.
 She appeared in the films Night Editor (1946) and Framed (1947) with Glenn Ford, and Flying Leathernecks (1951) with John Wayne.
 After leaving Los Angeles, Carter returned to New York and found work in television in comedies and dramas and as hostess for the quiz show Feather Your Nest opposite Bud Collyer.
+Her last role was in a January 1955 episode of The Elgin Hour.

 Personal life and death

 Carter married Carl Prager, a musician and composer, in 1942, but they divorced nine years later.
-In 1956, she wed Julius Stulman, a New York lumber and shipping tycoon.
-After their marriage, she retired from show business.
-The couple remained together until 1994, when Carter, at age 80, died from a heart attack in Durham, North Carolina.
+She retired from acting in early 1955, after meeting New York lumber and shipping tycoon Julius Stulman; the couple married in 1956.
+Carter died in 1994, at age 80, from a heart attack in Durham, North Carolina.